MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Gets a software update.

 ### [Get-CMSoftwareUpdateAutoDeploymentRule](Get-CMSoftwareUpdateAutoDeploymentRule.md)
-Gets Configuration Manager deployment rules for automatic software updates.
+Get an automatic deployment rule for software updates.

 ### [Get-CMSoftwareUpdateBasedClientInstallation](Get-CMSoftwareUpdateBasedClientInstallation.md)
 Gets a client installation on a Configuration Manager software update point.